 Ultimately, the best way to ease the operational requirements may be to consider a CDSM Solution, which would provide immediate access to both referring/ordering and rendering providers, alleviating some of the compliance and administrative burdens.

-Schedule a demo with Infinx for more information about how our CDSM Solution can help you prepare for the January 1, 2023, implementation deadline.
+Schedule a demo with Infinx for more information about how our CDSM Solution can help you prepare for the future, implementation deadline.